madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 In this above 2D array, the 5 rows represent 5 days and the 24 elements within each row represent 24 hours in a day.
 So, the value at 1st row and 13th index of `6` implies that, for the hour 13 of the first day, we need a capacity of at least 6 servers in order to be able to run the crob job.

-I will convert out data set into a structure shown above, so in main function:
+I will convert the data set into a structure shown above, so in main function:
 ```
     required_hourly_cron_capacity = [
         [0 for _ in range(24)] for _ in range(5)]